Changes coming on 1 October.

-- Ofgem sets the October price cap.
-It will change to £1,717 for the average household paying by Direct Debit.
+- Ofgem sets the January price cap.
+It’s predicted that the January price cap will rise to £1,7351 for the average household paying by Direct Debit.
 This figure uses Ofgem’s new definition of ‘average energy use’ known as the Typical Domestic Consumption Values (TDCV).

 Price cap